Generative Datalog with Continuous Distributions: Introduction

 Probabilistic databases (PDBs) are a formal model for describing uncertainty in data \cite{Aggarwal+2009,Suciu+2011,vandenBroeckSuciu2017}.
 Traditionally, they were limited to probability spaces that consist of a finite number of possible alternative database instances (called \emph{possible worlds}).
 Continuous probability distributions, however, arise naturally in many application scenarios that involve uncertain data like noisy sensor measurements \cite{ChengPrabhakar2003,Cheng+2003}.
 Moreover, for example, a lot of real world statistical phenomena, especially those that concern aspects of human behavior, follow normal or lognormal distributions \cite{Limpert+2001}.
 In computational security, continuous distributions like the Laplace-distribution are common \cite{Dwork+2006}.

 Unfortunately, generalizing from discrete to continuous distributions usually comes with substantial mathematical overhead.
 While several systems \cite{Agrawal+2009,Jampani+2011,Singh+2008} handle continuous probability distributions, only recently~\cite{GroheLindner2019,GroheLindner2020}, Grohe and Lindner proposed a general framework for rigorously dealing with probabilistic databases over continuous domains.
 Moreover, they establish basic properties such as the measurability of relational calculus and Datalog queries, which in turn allows for formally specifying the semantics of queries over continuous probabilistic databases.
 This framework and some of the basic results, specifically the measurability of relational calculus queries, is also the foundation for this work.
+We emphasize that even for \emph{infinite} probabilistic databases as in \cite{GroheLindner2019,GroheLindner2020}, the definition of database instances remains unchanged: every database instance is still a finite set (or, depending on the context, bag) of facts.
+Instead, \emph{the probability space may be infinite, meaning that there may be infinitely many possible worlds}.
+We note that even though some computations of Generative Datalog programs may run forever, we are always only interested in the finite outcomes, and treat infinite computations as errors where no output is produced.